Entertainment News Roundup: R&B singer R. Kelly's obstruction trial begins in Chicago; Third Point discloses stake of nearly $1 billion in Disney, pushes for changes and more | Entertainment

 Entertainment News Roundup: R&B singer R. Kelly's obstruction trial begins in Chicago; Third Point discloses stake of nearly $1 billion in Disney, pushes for changes and more

-Billionaire investor Daniel Loeb, who runs Third Point, made a U-turn on Disney when he built a new stake in the second quarter, not long after exiting his position months earlier when fears about rising prices and faster interest rate hikes sparked a sharp market selloff.
+I just really like making art, I like making shows, I like traveling, and I would like to do this for as long as it continues to be fun," said puppet Randy Feltface.
 U.S. actor Anne Heche taken off life support 9 days after car crash American actor Anne Heche was taken off life support on Sunday, nine days after suffering severe injuries in a fiery car crash, as a compatible person was found to receive her donated organs, a spokesperson said.

 Following is a summary of current entertainment news briefs.